kafkajs/confluent-schema-registry/README.md

 # confluent-schema-registry

-`confluent-schema-registry` is a library that makes it easier to interact with the Confluent schema registry, it provides convenient methods to encode, decode and register new schemas using the Apache Avro serialization format.
+`confluent-schema-registry` is a library that makes it easier to interact with the Confluent schema registry, it provides convenient methods to encode, decode and register new schemas using the Apache Avro serialization format and Confluent's [wire format](https://docs.confluent.io/current/schema-registry/docs/serializer-formatter.html#wire-format).

 - [Install](#install)
 - [Usage](#usage)